sindresorhus/wait-for-localhost-cli/readme.md

     $ wait-for-localhost [port]

   Options
-    --use-get       Use the HTTP-method GET instead of HEAD to test if the server is ready --path          Use a custom path.
+    --use-get       Use the HTTP-method GET instead of HEAD to test if the server is ready.
+    --path          Use a custom path.
 For example, /health for a health-check endpoint.
     --status-codes  Define status codes indicating the server is ready.
+[Default: 200]

   Examples
     $ wait-for-localhost 8080 && echo 'Server is ready'